- Acts as Collateral

 - It is a credit line based on 80 to 85% of the value of your outstanding invoices.

-- Calculation of value is based on the aging of the invoices.
+- The calculation of value is based on the aging of the invoices.

-- Namely, they give a full value for current invoices and a discount for overdue invoices.
+- Namely, they give full value for current invoices and a discount for overdue invoices.